-Inspect your car for chipped or scratched paint every time you wash it.
-Repair it as soon as possible to prevent corrosion.
+Inspect your car for chips or scratches in the paint frequently.
+Repair them right away to prevent corrosion of the metal underneath.
 Use the touch-up paint on small chips and scratches.
 More extensive damage should be repaired by a professional.